funcx-faas/helm-chart/README.md

     First generate a UUID, for example, by running `uuidgen` or `cat /proc/sys/kernel/random/uuid`.

     Do not copy someone elses UUID from their example configuration.
 All kinds of subtle identity problems will happen if you do.
+Similarly, if you make another endpoint install, do not re-use the same UUID.
+UUIDs are cheap.
+If in doubt, generate a new one.

     Paste the UUID into your values.yaml in an endpoint section: